SampathGanesh01/SampathGanesh01/README.md

 - 🌱 I’m currently pursuing Mechatronics
 - 💞️ I’m looking to collaborate on any technology projects in IOT AND ARTIFICIAL INTELLIGENCE
 - 📫 You can reach me on sampathganesh01@gmail.com
+- 💖 You can follow me on https://www.instagram.com/sampath_infinity_1/

 <!---
 SampathGanesh01/SampathGanesh01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.